joewitt99/login-example-redirect/README.md

 $ npm run build
 ```

-A `dist` folder will be create containing the index.html and minified js file which performs the OIDC and router logic.
+A `dist` folder will be create containing the index.html and minified js file which performs the authentication.

 This can be deployed to any webserver, amazon s3 or equivalent.